Barclays Smart Investor Review

 - Financial advice only available to those with above £500,000.

-- Time-consuming to open an account if you are not already a Barclays Bank customer.
+- Slow account setup if you're not a Barclays Bank customer.

-- Limited mobile app options if you do not have a Barclays bank account.
+- Limited app features without a Barclays bank account.

 - You cannot buy fractional shares.